Prostate cancer begins in a small area of the prostate gland, an organ found only in males.

 If results of these tests suggest cancer, ultrasonography Ultrasonography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more is usually done.
 In men with prostate cancer, ultrasonography may or may not reveal the cancer but is used to guide biopsy of the prostate Prostate biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more .

 If the results of a digital rectal examination or PSA test suggest prostate cancer, tissue samples from the prostate are taken and analyzed (biopsy Prostate biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more ).
 When doing a biopsy, doctors usually first obtain images of the prostate by inserting an ultrasound probe (transducer) into the rectum (transrectal ultrasonography).
-Doctors then insert a needle through the probe and use the needle to obtain tissue samples several times (transrectal ultrasound-guided prostate biopsy).
-Usually, 5 or 6 samples are taken from each side of the prostate.
+The biopsy sample may be obtained through the rectal probe or through the skin between the rectum and the scrotum (transperineally).
+Usually, 10 to 12 samples are taken from the prostate.
 Taking many samples increases the likelihood of finding a small cancer.
-This procedure takes only a few minutes, and men are usually given local anesthesia.
+This procedure takes about 20 minutes, and men are usually given local anesthesia.

 Grading and staging help doctors determine the likely course and the best treatment of the cancer.